Sam-Dragon/interview/java-questions/easy/direct-questions.md

 A. It is two dimensional array which is used storing the data <br>
    It is created same way as 1D array

-42. Can we interchange static & void in main method ? <br>
-A. Yes

-43. Can we create main() method of my own ? <br>
-A. Yes

-44. What is Jagged Arrays ?
+42. What is Jagged Arrays ?
 Rules to create ? <br>
 A. Arrays with variable size but works in multi-dimesional array <br>
    Rules: They are created with initial length

-45. Can i create array in array ? <br>
+43. Can i create array in array ? <br>
 A. Yes

+44. Can we interchange static & void in main method ? <br>
+A. Yes

+45. Can we create main() method of my own ? <br>
+A. Yes

+46. Can we call main() method of class from another ? <br>
+A. Yes

+47. How are command-line args are read ? <br>
+A. Strings

+48. How are escape big string in command-line args ? <br>
+A. Put it inside the quotes